Do German Citizens Need a Visa for Bali

 • 60 days

 Travelers who plan to stay longer than 30 days should arrange the extension before the initial visa expires.
+Additional extension guidance is available in Bali Visa Extension Guide for German Travelers and How Long Can Germans Stay in Bali Legally?.

 Electronic Visa on Arrival for German Travelers